intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 ## **DataSet**
 `DataSet` is a set of data which is used in the model optimization process.
 You can use `DataSet.array()` and `DataSet.rdd()` function to create a `Dataset`.
 The `DataSet` can be accessed in a random data sample sequence.
 In the training process, the data sequence is a looped endless sequence.
 While in the validation process, the data sequence is a limited length sequence.
 User can use the `data()` method to get the data sequence.

-Notice: In most case, we recommand using a RDD[Sample] for `Optimizer`.
-Only when you want to write an application with some advanced optimization, using `DataSet` directly is recommanded.
+Notice: In most case, we recommend using a RDD[Sample] for `Optimizer`.
+Only when you want to write an application with some advanced optimization, using `DataSet` directly is recommended.

 **Scala example:**
 ```scala